harsha-vuyyuru/mod_perimeterx/README.md

 **values** : Integer between 0 and 3

 ### `IPHeader` ###

-**description** : HTTP header name that contains the real client IP address.
+**description** : List of HTTP header names that contains the real client IP address.
 Use this feature when your server is behind a CDN.

 **required** : No

 **default** : NULL

-**values** : string
+**values** : List of strings

+***Note***: The order of headers in the configuration matters, the first header found with value will be taken as the IP

 ### `BlockpageURL`